OPEN your business

 State employment taxes:

-- Unemployment taxes are due quarterly to the Department of Employment Security (ESD).
-Reporting and payment is generally done on-line.
+- Unemployment taxes are due quarterly to the Employment Security Department (ESD).
+Reporting and payment is generally done online.
 Due dates are April 30, July 31, October 31 and January 31 for the preceding calendar quarters.
 Taxes are calculated based on the rate provided to your business by Employment Security, multiplied by each employee’s wages up to annual maximum.
 Additional information about Unemployment Insurance taxes and benefits is available through the ESD website.

 - Workers’ compensation premiums are due quarterly to the Department of Labor & Industries (L&I).
 Reporting and payment is generally done on-line.
 Due dates are April 30, July 31, October 31 and January 31 for the preceding calendar quarters.
 Premiums are calculated based the risk classification rate(s) provided to your business by L&I, multiplied by the hours worked by employees in that risk classification.
 Employers ca n deduct from employees’ pay a portion of the premium amount, as shown on the rate notice received from L&I. Additional information about Workers’ Compensation is available through free Employer’s Introduction to L&I Workshops.

 License and Permit Renewals:

 - Corporations, limited liability companies, and limited partnerships must file an annual report.
 Profit corporations, nonprofit corporations, limited liability companies and limited partnerships file their annual reports with the Secretary of State and all services are available online at www.sos.wa.gov/corps.

 - Your state’s business license does not need to be renewed.
 However, many specialty licenses, permits, local licenses and professional licenses do require annual renewal.
 Keep track of your renewal dates to ensure your licenses are current and to avoid extra fees.

-- Renewal of contractor registration is required every two years, and cost $113.40.
-You renew your registration with L&I. L&I also renew specialty licenses related to trades (such as electrical, plumber, etc.).
+- Renewal of contractor registration is required every two years, and costs $113.40.
+You renew your registration with L&I. L&I also renews specialty licenses related to trades (such as electrical, plumber, etc.).

 - Health provider license and facility renewals.